-A 5 judge Supreme Court Bench is assessing whether the Supreme Court falls within the ambit of the RTI Act.
+A 5 judge Supreme Court Bench is assessing whether the Supreme Court falls within the ambit of the Right to Information (RTI) Act, 2005.
 In particular, it is hearing an appeal to orders issued by the Central Information Commission (CIC) in 2009, requiring the Central Public Information Officer of the Supreme Court to disclose information.
 The CIC directed to Court to disclose information pertaining both to the Collegium and the personal assets of Justices, among other things.

 Today, the Court heard the Attorney General of India, who appeared on behalf of the Central Public Information Officer.
 Attorney General KK Venugopal began the hearing by noting the 3 CIC orders being appealed:

 The Attorney General focused his arguments on the first CIC order.
 Should the Supreme Court disclose information pertaining to correspondences and file-notings between the Collegium and the Government, with regards to the appointment of judges?
 The CIC order came from an RTI request by activist Suresh Agarwal.
 Mr. Agarwal sought information about the appointments of Justices HL Dattu, AK Ganguly and RM Lodha, who in their appointments superseded Justices AP Shah, AK Patnaik and VK Gupta in seniority.
 The CIC order was directed towards the Central Public Information Officer (CPIO) of the Supreme Court, who did not comply with the request on the ground that the Registry does not deal with the appointment of judges.